Artic42/Heimdallr/README.md

 lastInput | pointer to input |
 firstOutput| pointer to output |
 lastOutput | pointer to output |

+## GPIO
+In this file all the function necessary to handle the GPIO of the board will be avaible, main function will call to the differente functions.

+The file has the following function in it.
+* GPIOConfigurate (void)
+* readPin (char GPIO)
+* deleteInputs (void)
+* deleteOutputs (void)
+* createInput (char number, char risingEdge, char fallingEdge, char pullUp, char pullDown)
+* createOutput (char numver, char PWM, int PWMFrequency)
+* readInputs (void)
+* readOutputs (void)

 ### Structures
 #### Input
 Variable | Type